Notice

 Like basal cells, squamous cells cancers are relatively common.
 Squamous cell cancers appear on areas of the body that are often exposed to the sun, including the lips and backs of the hands.
 Unlike basal cells, squamous cell cancers tend to spread to other parts of the body, but they can usually be removed completely.

 Merkel cell carcinoma, or MCC, is a rare and aggressive form of skin cancer that has a high risk of returning.
-Merkel cells are located deep in the top layer of skin.
 MCC tumors often appear on areas of the body that are exposed to the sun, such as the forehead, arms or legs.
-Merkel cell carcinoma is more deadly than melanoma, but can often be treated successfully with early detection.
+Merkel cell carcinoma is often considered more deadly than melanoma, but can often be treated successfully with early detection and prompt management.

 A change in the color, shape or size of a mole can be a sign of melanoma.
 Melanomas often appear: